Richard Davies (doctor): Falkland Islands

 Davies saw a job advertisement for a medical officer in the Falkland Islands, and in July 1996 he and his wife sailed from Britain on their 36-foot steel yacht, Cowrie.
 After visiting the Azores, the Canary Islands, Cape Verde, and Brazil, they arrived in the Falklands in February 1997, and settled in the capital, Stanley.
 Their first son was born a few weeks after their arrival, and their second son was born in 1999.

 Davies' work as a medical officer included general practice, emergency medicine, evacuations and looking after in-patients at the hospital.

 At the 2005 Falkland Islands general election, Davies stood for a seat on the Falkland Islands Legislative Council in the five-member Stanley constituency, and was elected as the highest-polling candidate.
 He was given the land use, heritage, housing, and environment portfolios.

 In 2006 and 2007, Davies was one of the Falkland Islands' two representatives at the annual meeting of the UN Special Commission on Decolonization.
 At the 2006 meeting, Davies opined that a resolution calling for dialogue between the British and Argentinian governments regarding the status of the Falklands "would accomplish nothing" and that it was "an annual ritual which ignored the rights of the people of the Falklands and betrayed their right to self-determination".
 He further said:"Argentina’s claim of territorial integrity had no historical, legal or other basis.
 The claim that the people of the Falkland Islands had no political rights was unjust and contrary to the principles on which the United Nations was based.
 The people had made a free and informed choice to associate themselves with a Member State."

 In his presentation at the 2007 meeting of the UN Special Commission on Decolonization, Davies reiterated the view that the territorial claim by Argentina over the Falkland Islands lacked any legal legitimacy, and that the political future of the territory should be determined in accordances with the wishes of the islanders themselves.
 He called on the commission to censure Argentina for the imposition of economic sanctions against the Falkland Islands, and stated that British sovereignty over the Falklands did not imply a colonial relationship.
-Davies emphasized that Falkland Islanders were strongly opposed to Argentinian sovereignty over the islands and wished to maintain their constitutional link with Britain.
+Davies emphasised that Falkland Islanders were strongly opposed to Argentinian sovereignty over the islands and wished to maintain their constitutional link with Britain.
 Nevertheless, he stated that the Falkland Islands were committed to improving relations with Argentina, and had demonstrated this by inviting the families of Argentinian military personnel killed in the 1982 Falklands War to hold a commemoration on the islands.